cuga-rajal/supercar_plus/README.md

 **Whats New**

 March 2024 - A new version of the Supercar Boarding Ramp Rezzer add-on script is available.
 It uses an improved method to manage ramp object UUIDs which works across region restarts.
-It fixes am issue of vehicles leaving stray ramp objects behind.
+It fixes an issue of vehicles leaving stray ramp objects behind.

 The section "Upgrading from a 1.x version of Supercar Plus" has been moved to a separate document in this repository since 2.x is now a couple years old.